 Hypocalymma angustifolium is the best known members of the genus and has been widely cultivated over a long time.

 I have been growing Hypocalymma angustifolium for many years in my garden in Sydney’s northern suburbs.

-I find this species very attractive and was one of the first native plants that I planted many, many years ago as it was then and still is readily available from nurserys.
+I find this species very attractive and was one of the first native plants that I planted many, many years ago as it was then and still is readily available from nurseries.

 This plant is suitable for a range of climates and it is easily cultivated in humid, east-coastal areas where other species from the south west are often difficult to maintain.
-This makes it an ideal small plant for any garden as it only grows to 1.5 metres high and in late winter and spring the small flowers appear along the stems with 2 or 3 flowers together at each leaf axil.
+This makes it an ideal small plant for any garden as it only grows to 1.5 metres high and in late winter and spring the small flowers appear.
 The flowers cover the whole plant to create a very attractive appearance.
 As well, it is an ideal species for use as cut flowers.
 The plant requires well drained conditions, in full sun or dappled shade and it is tolerant of at least moderate frost.

 In my garden I grow this species in raised beds over my clay sub soil as this gives me good drainage.